 - Cut each sausage into 3 pieces.

-- Heat the olive oil in a large saucepan or frying pan.
+- Heat the rapeseed oil in a large saucepan or frying pan.

 - Add the sausage to the pan and fry on a medium heat, stirring occasionally, until they start to brown (about 5 minutes).